aerisiot/secure-pubsub/README.md

 * Celluar Modem

 ## How to Run the Client
-1. Follow all instructions from the [wiki](https://github.com/aerisiot/secure-pubsub/wiki) before running this client.
+1. Follow all instructions from the [secure-pubsub wiki](https://github.com/aerisiot/secure-pubsub/wiki) before running this client.

 2. Boot the Raspberry Pi and start a termial console.